 Precertification is defined as the prospective process whereby licensed clinical associates apply designated criteria sets against the intensity of services to be rendered, a member's severity of illness, medical history and previous treatment to determine the medical necessity and appropriateness of a given coverage request.
-Prospective means the coverage request occurred prior to the service being provided.
+Prospective means the coverage request occurred prior to the service being provided or the course of treatment.